aspose-svg/Aspose.SVG-Documentation/net/how-to-work-with-asposesvg-api/creating-loading-documents/_index.md

     // Initialize an empty SVG document
     using (var document = new SVGDocument())
     {
-        // Work with SVG document here...
+        // Work with the SVG document here...
     }
 {{< /highlight >}}